Charlie Harper (Two and a Half Men): Aftermath

 Charlie is re-introduced into the series in the episode "Why We Gave Up Women", portrayed by Kathy Bates.
 While Alan is hospitalized for a mild heart attack, he awakens to find a strange woman sitting at the foot of his bed, dressed like Charlie and smoking a cigar.
 She also introduces herself as Charlie.
 Still not convinced, Alan asks her questions that only the real Charlie could answer, and she does so correctly.
 Charlie proceeds to explain that he ended up in Hell, and, as part of his punishment, must live eternity in the body of a large, older woman, albeit with a pair of testicles (he does not consider his new form all bad, as he is able to grope his own breasts).
 Charlie advises Alan to turn his life around and become self-dependent for once.
 After the meeting, Alan decides to rent an apartment, which is very low-grade.
 The following night, Charlie reappears to Alan, and admits that he did not care if Alan changed, but was happy that even though he is dead, he was finally able to get him out of his house.
 Later, after Alan fakes a second heart attack, in the hospital, Charlie appears to Jake, trying to hint who he is after addressing him by his old pet name "Tater Head", but Jake fails to understand.
-Annoyed, Charlie goes back to Hell, escorted by two sexy women, where he wistfully complains about not having a penis anymore.
+Annoyed, Charlie goes back to Hell, escorted by two women, where he wistfully complains about not having a penis anymore.

 According to Chuck Lorre, the show's producers were so impressed with Bates performance, that they were considering bringing her back in the recurring role of "Alan's demonic spirit guide".
 Bates did not return to the show after this appearance.